mbjusa/adl.github.io/_posts/2016-04-18-second post.md

->**let's see if I can get a whole paragraph is bold text.
+>Let's see if I can get a whole paragraph is bold text.
 I wonder what will happen..... it should be interesting to
 find out after this all gets rendered.
-Markdown is pretty easy to use I think !!!!**
+Markdown is pretty easy to use I think !!!!
+>

-This is some normal text.
+>>This is some normal text.
 I am creating a line break right here
 to see if it follows it.
+>>
+The End !!